 - The support of a qualified and experienced social worker

 - Education – advice and support with dealing with any problems at school

 - Contact issues – mediation and support with contact arrangements and managing, maintaining and reviewing contact

-- Strategies for dealing with challenging behaviour
+- Strategies for dealing with behaviour

 - Relationships – access to mediation and support in improving communication